 If you need marriage or couple’s counseling, there are other providers to work with who specialize in treating couples.
 If you require alcohol and/or drug assessment and counseling as a primary aspect of your therapy, you will be better served elsewhere.
 Also, if you are needing a custody evaluation or anticipate legal or court involvement, I leave that to providers who are better equipped to assist.
 If you MUST use your health insurance to cover treatment, I suggest an in-network provider; you can check with your insurance to get a list of possible practitioners.

 I do not take health insurance, so your (or your family’s) privacy is more assured.
-My rates are $120 for the initial assessment session, and $90 per session thereafter.
+My sessions are 90 minutes long, double the usual session length.
+We can accomplish much more with this extra time!
+Call for current fees.
 Payment is expected at the time of service.
 Cash, checks, credit/debit cards, HSA/FSA cards are accepted.

 Contact Me :